 The gear logo consisted of multiple layers of anodized aluminum.
 The black colored features on the gear logo are 1/8” thick black anodized and are inlayed into the 3/16” thick clear anodized gear and were pre-assembled at the shop.
 The entire gear logo was then inlaid into the wood.
 This approach means the colors will stand up to the elements for a longer period of time.

-THANKS TO EVERYONE INVOLVED
+THANKS TO EVERYONE INVOLVED IN THIS DECK INLAY PROJECT

 As you may know, The Rotary Club of Milwaukee is “part of a worldwide network of over 1.2 million men and women who make a difference in the lives of people in their communities and around the world”.
 Rotarians network with each other and work together to find solutions for issues of poverty, illiteracy, clean water, environmental improvement, hunger and disease.